adudenamedruby/.dotfiles/README.md

 ### Almost done!
 - Run `brew doctor` to see any issues and fix them as needed
-- Open Vim and run `:PlugInstall` to install plugins
 - **ZSH**
-    - The bootstrap utility installs ZSH with brew but [there are further install instructions](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) that should be done manually
+    - The bootstrap utility installs ZSH but sometimes things may not work 100%.
+[Here are further install instructions](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) in case of fire.
 - Xcode themes from [here](https://github.com/hdoria/xcode-themes) and [here](http://www.codethemes.net/themes/popular/all) should go in `~/Library/Developer/Xcode/UserData/FontAndColorThemes/` (FontAndColoThemes may not exist.)
 - [iTerm2 Themes](https://github.com/mbadolato/iTerm2-Color-Schemes)
-- One last restart!

-### Other
 - In chrome, don't forget to install `vimium`
 - In Alfred, set up various workflows or shortcuts you need.
 - Maybe get [Dash](https://kapeli.com/dash)
+- One last restart!

 # Why a dotfiles repo?